-Finally, studying this industry allows us to overcome challenges in identifying the supplyside influence of the Internet on offline competition.
-A key issue is that a decline in the number of firms may occur due to a supply-side or demand-side shock.
-For example, in prior studies that focus on the decline of offline retailers for leisure goods such as books or CDs, the diffusion of the Internet may lead to a decline in the number of offline book or music stores if consumers purchase books or CDs from an online retailer instead of an offline retailer (supply-side effect), or if consumers substitute their leisure time away from reading books and listening to CDs towards surfing the Internet (demand-side effect).
-The advantage of our study is that Yellow Pages advertising is not a leisure activity, so we can isolate the supply-side shock of the Internet on competition.
+Finally, studying this industry allows us to overcome challenges in identifying the influence of the Internet on offline competition.
+In prior studies that focus on the decline of offline retailers for leisure goods such as books or CDs, the diffusion of the Internet may lead to a decline in the number of offline book or music stores if consumers purchase books or CDs from an online retailer instead of an offline retailer (residual demand for a retailer falls), or if consumers substitute their leisure time away from reading books and listening to CDs towards surfing the Internet (overall demand for books falls).
+The advantage of our study is that Yellow Pages advertising is not a leisure activity, so we can isolate the effect of the Internet on residual demand for a retailer.